aogriffiths/relay/README.md

 7. Content Distribution
 -----------------------
+_Hub sends updates to Subscribers and any other Hubs_

-(Identical to the PuSH specification.)
+(Meets and Extends the PuSH specification.)

 ![Relay_Distribute](Relay_Distribute.png)

 Publisher Request: